DouglasCountyCO/NearMeDC/README.md

 We believe that there is an opportunity to help residents better understand what’s going on in their area, when it’s going to happen, and why.
 By providing timely information to residents in areas that are relevant to them, the city can be proactive instead of reactive, build trust through transparency, and increase civic engagement across the board.

 ### Who is this made by?
+This application has been heavily modifed by Socrata

+#### Original Contributors
 See the [contributors list](https://github.com/codeforamerica/citygram/graphs/contributors).

 ### Technical Overview

-Citygram is a web application written in Ruby.
+NearMeDC is a web application written in Ruby.

 * Web: [Sinatra](https://github.com/sinatra/sinatra), [Grape](https://github.com/intridea/grape), [Sprockets](https://github.com/sstephenson/sprockets)
 * Web server: [Unicorn](http://unicorn.bogomips.org/)